HubBox Module for Magento 2

 $quote = $this->checkoutSession->getQuote();

-// --- Logic to determine if HubBox pickup is selected for the quote ---
+// Replace with actual logic to determine if HubBox pickup is selected

 $rates = $result->getAllRates();